chandms/HoloLens2-ResearchMode-Unity/Head_Movement_Analysis/README.md

     2. user2 - 2 different datasets of user2 (folder - user2_day1, user2_day2)
     3. user3 - 1 dataset (folder - user3_day1)

-### <span style="color:red"> Note - keep the scipts in same directory with the dataset folders.</span>
+### Note - keep the scipts in same directory with the dataset folders.

-<span style="color:blue"> In the command line, move to Head_Movement_Analysis folder and keep everything as it is, then execute the scripts using correct commands. </span>
+    In the command line, move to Head_Movement_Analysis folder and keep everything as it is, then execute the scripts using correct commands.

 # Plot all sensor data for a particular file